jesimielcodes/Logic-Calculator/README.md

 ###

-<p align="left">-Build a valid interface for effortless input and evaluation of logical expressions.<br>-Allow users to deduce simple truths and analyze complex propositions.<br>-Offer tools to break down logical expressions into comprehesible components</p>
+<p align="left">-Build a valid interface for effortless input and evaluation of logical expressions.<br>-Allow users to deduce simple truths and analyze complex propositions.<br>-Offer tools to break down logical expressions into comprehensible components</p>

 ###